 \section{Tabular Data}

 Throughout this paper, we use an AIDS dataset from UNAIDS AIDSinfo\footnote{http://aidsinfo.unaids.org/} as a guiding example.
 This dataset was enriched with metadata about the countries, such as population, which we retrieved from the United Nations Population Division\footnote{http://www.un.org/en/development/desa/population/} and the yearly Human Development Report of the United Nations Development Programme\footnote{http://hdr.undp.org/}.
-The combined dataset consists of 17 numerical vectors (e.g., \textit{population}, \textit{sex before the age of 15} in percent), 4 categorical vectors (e.g., \textit{continent}, \textit{human development index}), and 10 time-series matrices (e.g., \textit{AIDS related deaths} or \textit{new HIV infections over a period of 27 years}) collected for 160 countries.
+The combined dataset consists of 17 numerical columns (e.g., \textit{population}, \textit{sex before the age of 15} in percent), 4 categorical columns (e.g., \textit{continent}, \textit{human development index}), and 10 time-series matrices (e.g., \textit{AIDS-related deaths} or \textit{new HIV infections over a period of 27 years}) collected for 160 countries.

-Tabular datasets are usually composed of items stored in rows, which often correspond to independent variables (countries, in our example), and values (i.e., observations about these variables) stored in columns, which commonly correspond to dependent variables~(e.g., population, in our example).
-Lex et al.~\cite{lex_visbricks:_2011} discuss heterogeneity and sources of heterogeneity in tabular data: \textit{semantics}---the columns in the table have different meanings; \textit{characteristics}---the columns have different data types and value ranges; and \textit{statistics}---the columns have different behaviors or distributions.
+Tabular datasets are usually composed of items stored in rows, which often correspond to independent variables (countries, in our example), and values (i.e., observations about these variables) stored in columns, which commonly correspond to dependent variables~(e.g., population or continent, in our example).
+Lex et al.~\cite{lex_visbricks:_2011} discuss heterogeneity and sources of heterogeneity in tabular data: \textbf{semantics}---the columns in the table have different meanings; \textbf{characteristics}---the columns have different data types and value ranges; and \textbf{statistics}---the columns have different behaviors or distributions.

 Homogeneous datasets lend themselves to compact and simple visual representations, as all data items share the same meaning and scales.
 Heatmaps~\cite{eisen_cluster_1998}, for example, are well suited to homogeneous datasets, as they encode each cell with a color value, which makes it possible to represent individual items at minimal scale.